 In addition to teaching science for Moline District #40, I have been a Friend of Link Crew, a Class Sponsor, Judge, and Head Judge for Homecoming class floats and a founder and co-leader for Authentic Voices, and I currently am in my fourth year of coaching the JV Academic Team (after being a moderator for seventeen years).
-I served as the K-12 Science Committee Chair for six years and as a MEA Association Representative for ten years, and I am in my ninth year as the MEA Public Relations Chair (after being an AR for ten years).
+I served as the K-12 Science Committee Chair for six years and as a MEA Association Representative for ten years, and I am in my tenth year as the MEA Public Relations Chair (after being an AR for ten years).

 I received a Moline Dispatch / Rock Island Argus Master Teacher Award in 2014, and I received a PTSA Distinguished Service Scroll and a John Deere Harvester Special Recognition Award in 2005.

 I received Girl Scout Volunteer of Excellence Awards in 2014 and again in 2016.